MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         // to query the system fonts available for styling web content.
         LocalFonts = 10,

-        // Indicates permission for a site to use system exclusive messages to access
+        // Indicates permission to send and receive system exclusive messages to/from MIDI
-        // Musical Instrument Digital Interface (MIDI) devices.
+        // (Musical Instrument Digital Interface) devices.
 Permission is requested
         // when developers use the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
-        // to request system exclusive MIDI access.
+        // to request access to system exclusive MIDI messages.
-        MidiSystemExclusiveAccess = 11,
+        MidiSystemExclusiveMessageAccess = 11,
     };
 }